levy013/podman-research/README.md

 ENTRYPOINT ["dotnet", "CAD.MQ.API.dll"]
 ```
-> I let Rider create one for me and then I made modifications as necessary.

 ### Super High-Level explanation of a dockerfile

 Dockerfiles are powerful because they leverage a concept called `layered caching` to efficiently build images of an application.
 Without caching, we would need to do things like reinstall dependencies and recompile the source code every single time we rebuild an image 🫣